 Using the projections

-The Department of Planning and Environment produces population, household and implied dwelling projections for the whole of New South Wales.
-We use information about births, deaths, and migration to paint a picture of our population from now to 2041.
+We produce population, household and implied dwelling projections for the whole of NSW, using information about births, deaths, and migration to paint a picture of our population from now to 2041.
 This includes:

 - how many people are likely to be living in NSW

 - how old they are likely to be

 - where in NSW they are likely to live

 - the types of household they may live in